-BUS-A 100 with a grade of C or higher
+BUS-A 100 Basic Accounting Skills with a grade of C or higher

-BUS-X 100 or BUS-G 100 is a good option for students who are exploring their interest in business (although they are not required, either course may be used as one of the course options for admission to the school).
+BUS-X 100 Business Administration: Introduction or BUS-G 100 Business in the Information Age is a good option for students who are exploring their interest in business (although they are not required, either course may be used as one of the course options for admission to the school).

-Note: Some students take additional courses that are required for all business majors, such as ECON-E 201, BUS-A 201 (students must take A 100 first), BUS-A 202 (students must take A 100 first), or BUS-X 201 (students must take K 201 first).
+Note: Some students take additional courses that are required for all business majors, such as ECON-E 201 Introduction to Microeconomics, BUS-A 201 Introduction to Financial Accounting (students must take A 100 Basic Accounting Skills first), BUS-A 202 Introduction to Managerial Accounting (students must take A 100 Basic Accounting Skills first), or BUS-X 201 Technology (students must take K 201 The Computer in Business first).
 If you are interested in doing this, consult with an advisor about whether this is a good idea for you.